MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/configure-and-use-the-documentum-connector.md

   - In the **Data Source: Documentum Settings** section, in the **Repositories** element, do the following:

-    - In the **repository id** attribute, type the Documentum repository id.
+    - In the **repository id** attribute, type the Documentum repository ID.

     - In the **name** attribute, type the name of the Documentum repository.